christinaxpitch/FoodTruckProject/README.md

 ## Food Truck Project
 ### Overview
 This week two project expands upon the knowledge we learned in week one, and complicates it by adding in everything we learned in week two. :) The objective of this program is to create a working food truck rating app with user input.
-The FoodTruck object class while the FoodTruckApp class contains the methods, while only having one static method (the main method).
+The FoodTruck is an object class while the FoodTruckApp class contains the calculations and methods, while only having one static method (the main method).

 #### Lessons Used
 * Arrays